FAQs

 • Can I just replace the outdoor unit on an older HVAC system to save money?

-It is not recommended as mismatching a new outdoor unit with an older indoor unit can lead to efficiency problems and potentially cause the new unit to fail sooner.
+While it might seem like a cost-saving measure, mismatching a new outdoor unit with an older indoor unit can lead to efficiency problems and potentially cause the new unit to fail sooner.
+That'll lead to even more expenses with a need for frequent heating or air conditioning service in Little Rock, AR.
+1 Call Heat & Air generally recommends that the entire system be replaced at once.

 • What is HVAC zoning?